Petre Hârtopeanu: Life

 After emigrating in 1970 from Romania, he lived in Frankfurt, West Germany.
-Hârtopeanu was married to Frida Klamer, a Medical Doctor, and had two daughters.
+Hârtopeanu was married to Frida Klamer, a medical doctor, and had two daughters.

 Art

 Beginning in 1975, he was a member of the Association for Free and Applied Arts EV Darmstadt, for decades a fixed place in the Darmstadt art life.
-From 1950 he had numerous exhibitions at home and abroad.
+From 1950, he had numerous exhibitions at home and abroad.

 His paintings are an expression of his intense search for the perfect effect of a particular composition.
-The painting of the natural or cultural landscape was light and airy, determined by the play of light on the nature.
-His work still life by a clever arrangement by koloristische allure and subtle lighting.
+His paintings of natural or cultural landscapes were light and airy, determined by the play of light on the scene.
+His work often portrayed still lifes using a clever arrangement with alluring colors and subtle lighting.
 The symbols in his still lifes are often flowers, the glorification of God in his works.
 Plants, often tree-lined avenues represent the four seasons and symbolize the annual flow.